cloudlesslabs/pulumix/README.md

 __IMPORTANT__: When using Docker, please make sure that your image uses the same architecture (i.e., `x86_64` vs `arm64`) then your Lambda OS.
 DO NOT USE something like `FROM amazon/aws-lambda-nodejs:14` as this is equivalent to the latest digest.
 Who knows what architecture the latest digest uses.
 Instead, browse the [Docker Hub registry](https://hub.docker.com/r/amazon/aws-lambda-nodejs/tags) and find the tag that explicitly supports your OS architecture.
 For example, `FROM amazon/aws-lambda-nodejs:14.2021.09.29.20` uses `linux/arm64` while `14.2021.10.14.13` uses `linux/amd64`.

-#### Configuring permissions

-The standard way to configure permissions on any resource is to create:
-1. Create a role for a 3rd party trying to access the resource.
-2. Create a policy that allows specific actions on that resource.
-3. Associate the role with the policy.
-4. Attach the new role to the resource.

-> More about this topic in the [Annexes](#annexes) under the [IAM, Policies and co](#iam-policies-and-co) section.

-However, there are cases with this workflow cannot be implemented.
-For those scenarios, Pulumi exposes a [`lambda.Permission` API](https://www.pulumi.com/registry/packages/aws/api-docs/lambda/permission/).

-In general, it is recommended to use the standard approach.

 ### Basic lambda

 ```js